California Science Test—Key Messages

 Results from the 2018–19 CAST administration will be reported to local educational agencies and the public.

-- Local educational agencies will receive the CAST results in fall 2019 after the State Board of Education approves the CAST threshold scores.
+- Local educational agencies will receive the CAST results in January 2020 after the State Board of Education approves the CAST threshold scores.
 Students will receive a Student Score Report with an overall scale score, an achievement level, and information about how the student performed in each science area (i.e., Life Sciences, Physical Sciences, and Earth and Space Sciences).

-- The CDE will publicly release the CAST summary results for the state, county, district, and school levels by student groups in fall 2019.
+- The CDE will publicly release the CAST summary results for the state, county, district, and school levels by student groups at a future date.

 Questions: California Assessment of Student Performance and Progress Office | email@example.com | 916-445-8765